 - I booked through Holland America and received their Flash Rate.
 This reduced the fare by several hundred dollars, and the Single Supplement went from 200% (earlier) to 150% (when I booked).

-- I arranged my own excursion to the summit of Mauna Kea on the Big Island of Hawaii by reserving a rental vehicle in Hilo, and drove myself.
-I saved about half the cost of the equivalent excursion offed by Holland America, and my arrangements allowed me to stay on the summit much longer than the group tour.
+- I arranged my own excursion to the summit of Mauna Kea on the Big Island of Hawaii by reserving a rental vehicle in Hilo, and driving up to the summit.
+I saved about half the cost of the equivalent excursion offered by Holland America, and my arrangements allowed me to stay on the summit much longer than the group tour.
 So I received twice the value.

 So was it worth it?

 This was a wonderful trip.
 Holland America is a cruise line which continues to provide the personal touches for its passengers, despite the major cutbacks in service being implemented across the cruise ship industry.
 I was spoiled while aboard the Statendam.
-The highlights of the trip for me have to be getting to the top of Mauna Kea and seeing all those telescopes, and finally returning to the spectacularly beautiful islands and people of French Polynesia.
+The highlights of the trip for me have to be getting to the top of Mauna Kea to see all those observatories, and I finally returned to the spectacularly beautiful islands and people of French Polynesia.